The-Pigeon-Protocol/UnityStyleGuide/README.md

 G       | Glossiness        | Metallic
 B       | Ambient Occlusion | Ambient Occlusion

-#### The blue channel can vary depending on the type of material:
+#### The blue channel can vary depending on the type of material

 - For character materials use the `B` channel for *subsurface opacity/strength*
 - For anisotropic materials use the `B` channel for the *anisotropic direction map*

 ## Configuration Files